 Truck driver cell phone use.
-The very mention of those words should send a shiver down the spine of any law abiding citizen operating a motor vehicle on the roads and highways in the United States.
+Those words should send a shiver down the spine of anyone operating a vehicle in the United States.
 Truck driver cell phone use is a trucking accident waiting to happen.
-And when a truck driver uses a cell phone, the resulting trucking accident is going to likely be the cause of a very serious personal injury.
+In fact, when a truck driver uses a cell phone, the resulting accident will likely cause a very serious injury.

 Are the Safety Regulations Enough?

-Since truck driver cell phone use is so dangerous, the Federal Motor Carrier Safety Regulations prohibit trucking companies from requiring or permitting a truck driver to operate a commercial truck while the truck driver’s ability or alertness is impaired.
-The Federal Motor Carrier Safety Regulations also clearly prohibit trucking companies from allowing or requiring its truck drivers to text or use a hand held mobile phone while driving.
+Since truck driver cell phone use is so dangerous, the Federal Motor Carrier Safety Regulations prohibit truck drivers to operate a commercial truck while the truck driver’s ability or alertness is impaired.
 Sections 392.80 and 392.82 of the FMCSR prohibit the trucking company from allowing or requiring texting or mobile phone use while driving a commercial motor vehicle truck.
-Thus, under the federal regulations, trucking companies are specifically identified and are specifically prohibited from allowing or requiring texting or mobile phone use by its truck driver while driving a commercial truck.
-So under the plain text of the federal regulations, there must be a company system in place by the trucking company to ensure that its truck drivers are not using cell phone while driving trucks.
+So, under the plain text of the federal regulations, there must be a system in place by the trucking company to ensure that its drivers are not using cell phones while driving trucks.